1987 NSWRL season: Finals

-Grand Final
+Grand final

 Background

-Manly dominated the 1987 season with a 12-match winning sequence between May and July and Bob Fulton's elusive goal of coaching a side to Grand Final victory began to look a possibility.
+Manly dominated the 1987 season with a 12-match winning sequence between May and July, with the result that Bob Fulton's elusive goal of coaching a team to grand final victory began to look a possibility.
 The path to glory had been four years in the making.
-In 1983, Bob Fulton had returned to the club as coach, the second year running that they lost to Parramatta and he set about pursuing a stable of players needed to win a premiership.
+In 1983, Fulton returned to the Sea Eagles as coach, but Manly lost to Parramatta for the second year running that, so he set about pursuing a stable of players capable of winning a premiership.

-50,201 fans were on hand on an unseasonably warm day, with the temperature peaking at 31.1°C to watch the last rugby league Grand Final played at the Sydney Cricket Ground, and the first to involve a club from outside the Sydney area.
+50,201 fans were on hand during an unseasonable southeastern Australian heatwave, with the temperature peaking at 31.1 °C, to watch the last NSWRL grand final at the Sydney Cricket Ground, and the first to involve a club from outside the Sydney area.

 Network 10 televised a memorable pre-match entertainment themed to commence celebrations of New South Wales' 200th birthday.
 The ceremony involving a symbolic building of a huge model of the Sydney Harbour Bridge by representatives of the Navy's apprentices, while singer John Williamson performed his song "True Blue".
 There were repeated playing of the Bicentennial jingle "making this State great."
 Australian soprano Julie Anthony sang Advance Australia Fair before kickoff.

 Ten's commentary team for the game was Rex Mossop and Graeme Hughes with David Fordham the sideline reporter and special comments from Australian and New South Wales representatives Peter Sterling and Wayne Pearce.
-Ten personality Tim Webster was the Grand Final's Master of Ceremonies, hosting the pre-game coin toss and the post match presentation ceremonies.
-Balmain's outgoing coach Bill Anderson joined Fordham for the call of both the U/23's Grand Final (won 34–14 by St George over Souths) and the Reserve Grade Grand Final won 11–0 by Penrith over Minor Premiers Manly.
+Ten personality Tim Webster was the grand final's Master of Ceremonies, hosting the pre-game coin toss and the post match presentation ceremonies.
+Balmain's outgoing coach Bill Anderson joined Fordham for the call of both the U/23's grand final (won 34–14 by St George over Souths) and the reserve grade grand final won 11–0 by Penrith over minor premier Manly.

 The ABC's telecast of the game was hosted by chief caller David Morrow who was joined in the commentary booth for special comments by Easts and NZ Test captain Hugh McGahan with Warren Boland providing sideline commentary.
 Peter Longman did reports from the Queanbeyan League's Club in Canberra while Peter Wilkins did the reports from the Manly Leagues Club in Brookvale.